nelstrom/vim-qargs/README.md

+Note: The functionality provided by this project has been made largely obsolete in recent versions of vim. :cdo and :cfdo allow you operate directly on the quickfix list instead of first populating the argument list from the quickfix list.

 A Vim plugin that adds a :Qargs utility command, for populating the argument list from the files in the quickfix list.